warproxxx/warproxxx.github.io/_posts/2020-5-20-Price-Discovery.md

 <br/>
 In the figure above, each colored line shows the total influence the exchange had towards the discovery of Bitcoin Price on that day.
 Its axis is on the left.
 The black line shows a moving average of the bitcoin price at the close in Bitfinex for comparison.
 The chart was created by plotting the EMA of price and dominance with a smoothing factor of 0.1.
 This was done to eliminate the noise.
 Let's start looking from the beginning.
 We start with a slight Bitfinex dominance at the start.
 When the price starts going up, Bitfinex's influence does too.
 This was the time large Tether printing was attributed to the rise of price by many individuals.
 But Bitfinex's influence wanes down as the price starts rising (remember that the chart is an exponential moving average.
 Its a lagging indicator).
 Afterward, exchanges like Binance and Bitstamp increase their role, and there isn't any single leader in the run.
 So although Bitfinex may have been responsible for the initial pump trades on other exchanges were responsible for the later rally.

 CME contracts were added to our analysis in February 2018.
 Initially, they don't have much influence.
 On a similar work <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3383147">Alexandar and Heck (2019)</a> noted that initially CBOE contracts had more influence.
 CBOE later delisted Bitcoin futures so I couldn't get that data.
 Overall, Bitmex and CME contracts have been averaging around 50% of the role in price discovery.
-To make the dominance clear, look at <a href="/static/bitmex_dom.html">this chart</a> where I add Bitmex Futures and Perp contract's dominance figure to create a single dominance index.
+To make the dominance clear, look at <a href="/static/bitmex_dom.html" target="_blank">this chart</a> where I add Bitmex Futures and Perp contract's dominance figure to create a single dominance index.
 There bitmex leads 936 of the total 1334 days (Bitfinex leads 298 days and coinbase and binance get 64 and 6 days).
 That is a lot.
 One possible reason for this might be Bitmex's low trading fee.
 Bitmex has a very generous -0.025% maker fee and price discovery tend to occur primarily in the market with smaller trading costs (<a href="https://sci-hub.tw/10.1002/(sici)1096-9934(199909)19:6%3C619::aid-fut1%3E3.0.co;2-m">Booth et al, 1999</a>; <a href="https://sci-hub.tw/10.1002/fut.20302">Hsieh et al., 2008</a>).
 It may also be because our market is mature.
 In mature markets, futures lead the price discovery.

 <style type="text/css">